MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

         :::image type="content" source="../media/sharepoint-administration-site.png" alt-text="SharePoint Administration Site":::

-### Step 5: Ensure web application is configured with HTTPS certificate
+### Step 5: Ensure web application is configured with SSL certificate

 Since OpenID Connect 1.0 authentication can only work with HTTPS protocol, a certificate must be set on the corresponding web application.
 Perform the following steps to set a certificate: